Career in Actuarial Science

 Navigating the Numbers: A Guide to a Career in Actuarial Science

-Career in Actuarial Science – Uncertainty is part and parcel of Human Life, none of us know what is in the future for us.
-However, we all plan for the unseen, unknown or some kind of calamity or tragedy that may strike us.
 But how do we calculate it, how do we analyze the risk is the next question.
-Can we really analyze it or calculate the risk or know the unknown?
+Can we really analyze it calculate the risk or know the unknown?
 Yes, there is a profession for this and in this episode, Ms. Swati Salunkhe talks about this profession i.e. Actuarial Science.

 Actuarial science is an old field but it is not known to many.
 Hence there are many questions related to this field.
-Actuaries are business professionals who help in assessment, measurement, and management of risk and uncertainty.
+Actuaries are business professionals who help in the assessment, measurement, and management of risk and uncertainty.

 It is the study of applications that apply Mathematical and statistical methods to assess risk management in insurance, finance, and other industries.
 With new insurance companies coming up and international companies coming to India as well as the amount of uncertainty that lies ahead of us gives birth to an important profession.
 Actuarial science gives many opportunities for the young and talented.

-To become an actuarial science person, to begin with, needs to have a keen interest in mathematics and statistics.
+To become an actuarial science person, to begin with, one needs to have a keen interest in mathematics and statistics.
 The training starts right after class 12th however if you have work experience in the insurance sector it adds to it.
 You have to clear papers and get the licenses to practice as an actuary either as a freelancer or join an insurance company.

 Few universities have started an undergraduate program in Actuarial sciences.
 That itself brings to the note that it is an upcoming field.
-You can pursue B.Sc. in Actuarial Sciences and further do an MBA.
+You can pursue a B.Sc. in Actuarial Sciences and further do an MBA.
 You may have to clear relevant entrance exams depending on the universities.

 But to actually work as an actuary you will have to pass a series of actuarial exams.
 Studying actuarial science only provides theoretical knowledge and conceptual clarity.